 Our goal is to create a unique and first class annual women's squash tournament providing some great competition for Hong Kong’s lady players.
-There is equal prize money for the winners of each of the three divisional draws as well as great prizes.
+There is prize money for the winners and runners up in each of the three divisional draws as well as great prizes.

 In the short term this will bring together the ladies squash community.
 In the long term we would like to popularise squash as a game for all and increase community awareness and participation of the game.